status-im/nimbus-eth2/docs/the_nimbus_book/src/troubleshooting.md

 > ⚠️  The commands on this page refer to the Pyrmont testnet.
 If you're running mainnet, replace `pyrmont` with `mainnet` in the commands below.

 As it stands, we are continuously making improvements to both stability and memory usage.
 So please make sure you keep your client up to date!
-This means restarting your node and updating your software regularly from the `master` branch.
+This means restarting your node and updating your software regularly from the `stable` branch.
 If you can't find a solution to your problem here, feel free to hit us up on our [discord](https://discord.com/invite/XRxWahP)!

 > **Note:** While the `stable` branch of the `nimbus-eth2` repository is more stable, the latest updates happen in the `unstable` branch which is (usually) merged into master every week on Tuesday.
 If you choose to run Nimbus directly from the `unstable` branch, be prepared for instabilities!